ThomasBleijendaal/RapidCMS/README.md

 7. Start building your CMS using by expanding `config => {}`.
 Read the introduction below to get a sense of what is possible, or browse the [Example Project](https://github.com/ThomasBleijendaal/RapidCMS/tree/master/docs/RapidCMS.Example) to see all the options.

-## Screenshots

-Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [this page features some screenshots displaying the features that are currently supported](SCREENSHOTS.md).

 ## Demo

 A demo of the WebAssembly variant of the CMS (running the 3.0 beta) can be found here: [https://rapidcms.z6.web.core.windows.net/](https://rapidcms.z6.web.core.windows.net/).
 This uses a repository that saves its data to the local storage of the browser.

+## Screenshots

+The WebAssembly demo will be expanded, but until then [this page features some screenshots displaying the features that are currently supported](SCREENSHOTS.md).

 ---